Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

 Tigers Life Cycle and Reproduction

-Generally, mother tigers usually give birth to liters of 1-3 tiger cubs.
+Generally, mother tigers usually give birth to liters of one to three cubs.
 Tigers can become fully independent by the age of two years.
-Tiger cubs have a reputation for steep mortality rates, on average half of the cub liter will not last longer that 1-2 years of age.
-However, if every cub dies, a secondary litter can be birthed within 6 months.
+Tiger cubs have a reputation for steep mortality rates.
+On average, half of the liter will not last longer that one or two years of age.
+However, if every cub dies, a secondary litter can be birthed within six months.

-Tigers will reach sexual maturity at 4 years of age, sometimes even a little sooner.
+Tigers will reach sexual maturity at four years of age, sometimes even a little sooner.
 A wild tiger's life span has been documented to reach 28 years of age.
-As aforementioned, tigers are solitary animals, but with exception of the bond between offspring cubs and tiger mother.
+As aforementioned, tigers are solitary animals, but there is an exception with the bond between cubs and their mother.

-Here are a few saddening facts of the White tiger, they are no subspecies of tiger, they are a result of gene that mutated through inbreeding of tigers in captivity.
-They were done so in the name of man's opinion of entertainment.
+Here are a few saddening facts about the white tiger.
+They are not a subspecies; they are the result of a gene that mutated through inbreeding of tigers in captivity.
+This was done in the name of man's entertainment.
 Most think white tigers are quite beautiful, and I would have to halfheartedly agree.
 It's just ironic that such a beautiful creature resulted from man's ugliness.

 What Are Their Chances?